 Individuals who have a combination of prior coursework or life experiences which appear to fulfill a required course in the academic plan may seek credit for prior learning (CFPL).
 It is the individual's responsibility to provide supporting evidence, which may include, but is not limited to: portfolio, narrative, syllabi, course outlines, position description and resume or curriculum vita.
 If CFPL is granted by Bellin College, the individual is excused from taking the course.
 Credit for the equivalent course will appear as prior learning (PL) on the transcript.

 Applicants should contact the Admissions Office for further details and eligibility requirements.

-Current students should contact the Advisor and Accommodations Coordinator for further details and eligibility requirements.
-A fee is charged for CFPL evaluation.
+Current students should contact the Academic Advisor for further details and eligibility requirements.

 College Level Examination Program